markus-gerber/vnv-heap/Readme.md

     }

     // should be called once power failure is imminent
-    // persist the state of the initialized vNVHeap fn persist() {
+    // persist the state of the initialized vNV-Heap fn persist() {
         // unsafe: this should not be called if another
         // call of this function did not finish yet